philuttley/stats_methods/reference.md

 percentile
 :   Value of an ordered variable (which may be data) below which a given percentage of the values fall (exclusive definition - inclusive definition corresponds to 'at or below which') .
 E.g. 25% of values lie below the data value corresponding to the 25th percentile.
 For a random variable, the percentile corresponds to the value of the variable below which a given percentage of the probability is contained (i.e. it is the value of the variable corresponding to the inverse of the [cdf](#cdf) - or [ppf](#ppf) for the percentage probability expressed as a decimal fraction).
 See also: [quantile](#quantile).

+pmf
+:   The probability mass function (pmf) is the discrete equivalent of the [pdf](#pdf), corresponding to the probability of drawing a given integer value from a discrete probability distribution.
+The sum of pmf values for all possible outcomes from a discrete probability distribution should equal unity.

 population
 :  The notional population of random variates or objects from which a sample is drawn.
 A population may have some real equivalent (e.g. an actual population of objects which is being sampled).
 In the [frequentist](#frequentism) approach to statistics it can also represent the notional infinite set of [trials](#trial) from which a [random variable](#random-variable) is drawn.